 Normally, Cx. pipiens/restuans mosquitoes do not breed in great abundance in wetlands and do not breed in moving water.
 However, during a drought, large expanses of water become smaller, shallower, and more concentrated with more organic debris, presenting Culex mosquitoes with more breeding habitats to exploit.
 With more urbanization, Culex populations can move in and thrive.
 There are also fewer predators present (especially fish) as wetlands dry and the survivorship of the developing larvae is dramatically increased.
 Also, during droughts, flowing waters such as rivers, streams, and brooks gradually slow and decrease in volume.
-Either in the very slow-moving water or more likely, along the puddles and pools formed at the edges (usually filled with organic debris; see Figure 13), more breeding sites are available for Culex to utilize.
+Either in the very slow-moving water or along the puddles and pools formed at the edges (usually filled with organic debris; see Figure 13), drought conditions offer more breeding sites for Culex to utilize.

 As any large body of water dries, containers and tires that were dumped into these bodies (when full of water) now become exposed (Figure 14).
-Being filled with polluted water, these also become ideal breeding sites for Culex.
-Debris-filled ground holes and depressions (either naturally occurring or artificial) can become filled with water in a sudden downpour and become instant breeding habitats for these species.
+Sometimes filled with polluted water, these now exposed man-made containers become ideal breeding sites for Culex.
+Exposed ground holes and depressions (either naturally occurring or artificial) can become filled with water in a sudden downpour and become instant breeding habitats for these species as well.
 Therefore, breeding areas for Culex mosquitoes are always in abundance, even in the middle of the worst drought.